NimishMishra/networking/over_the_wire_challenges/leviathan/README.md

 On running `ltrace`, there's a point where `strcmp(__input__, "sex")` which is the `strcmp` for password.
 Thus `sex` is the password the this `setuid`.
 Once run, privileges are escalted and then a simple `cat /etc/leviathan_pass/leviathan2` does the trick.

+What is obvious from both `ltrace` and `strings` is that on correct password, this `setuid` opens `/bin/sh` from where accessing the password is simple.

 Password: ougahZi8Ta

 # Level 2